seepick/LocalSportsClub/README.md

 ## Pre-Release

-* 8: dropdown select for daterange-search (instead only via arrow navigation)
 * 7: display linked venues (be aware that each stored entity is a bi-directional link, although just stored 1-way)
 * 6: support sorting asc/desc
 * 5: show scrollbar if necessary